 The Employer Connections in Northern Illinois event was a great success!
 The discussions generated at this event by area employers were insightful.
 We look forward to taking The Alliance “on the road” again in the future.

-Download the presentations and more from the Employer Connections in Northern Illinois event.
+Download the presentations and more from the Employer Connections: Benefit Design Challenges and Solutions in Northern Illinois event.

 View a listing of our upcoming events and register to attend.